 Now let me just preface this by saying that Marilyn Monroe had an extra toe.
 She was a fox.
-She had that breathy voice and lovely body.
+She had excellent acting skills.
 So if someone as famous and fabulous as her had an extra tootsie, it means there’s nothing wrong or weird about having an extra digit.
 Okay?

 I’m not platinum blonde and you won’t catch me posing over a grate with a strong breeze blasting up my dress, but I did have an extra finger.
 I was extracted from the womb with a cranky red face, raging red hair, and my two fists angrily clenched.
 Such a cranky baby was I that I refused to unclench them until I was two days old, and then the errant appendage was revealed.

 It’s not a big deal, apparently, quite common.
 Mum didn’t faint from horror and the nurse didn’t offer to drown me in a bucket and to never mention the whole thing again.
 But it was pretty useless, sticking out there next to my right pinkie.
 So off it came.
 Chop chop.

 You can barely tell there was ever anything there.
 I didn’t really think about it much as I grew up, unless I bashed my hand against something then the tiny scar hurt like hell.
 Also when I get nervous or scared, it tingles unbearably.
 So there still must be a few nerves there.